iann0036/tf-cfn-provider/docs/providers/ovh/CloudUser.md

 ## Properties

-TBC
+`ProjectId` - (Required) The id of the public cloud project.
+If omitted, the `OVH_PROJECT_ID` environment variable is used.

+`Description` - A description associated with the user.

 ## Return Values

 ### Fn::GetAtt

-`ProjectId` - See Argument Reference above.
+`ProjectId` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

 `Username` - the username generated for the user.
 This username can be used with.